jez/blog/source/_posts/2019-05-20-profiling-in-haskell.markdown

 All told, I thought the approach in [Attempt #2] was pretty clever.
-It used a single `Word64` (instead of a larger structure like a list) to represent the board, so it should have had needed to allocate a lot.
+It used a single `Word64` (instead of a larger structure like a list) to represent the board, so it should not have had needed to allocate a lot.
 And because it was just a `Word64`, it could use bit operations to manipulate the board and check for bingos, avoiding the need to walk a large structure.